TYPO3-Solr/ext-solr/Documentation/Backend/ResultsPlugin.rst

 **"Boost Query"**:

 The boostQuery is a query that can be used for boosting.
-Technically it is mapped to the **"bq"** parameter of the solr query.
+Technically it is mapped to the **"bq"** parameter of the Solr query.
 Compared to boost a function a boost query provides less use cases.

 An example could be to boost documents based on a certain field value: